alexm846/CIS174-McMahon-Final-SlackMessenger/README.md

 ## About this project
 Build an app to post several different types of messages to Slack through UI.

--Employ multiple UI windows
+1. Employ multiple UI windows
--Post both Channel & direct messages
+2. Post both Channel & direct messages
--Be able to add attachments to messages
+3. Be able to add attachments to messages
--Demonstrate use of Git library & Maven integration -Employ Java collections, such as Lists or Maps
+4. Demonstrate use of Git library & Maven integration
+5. Employ Java collections, such as Lists or Maps

 @mikebourgeois